Navigation » List of Schools » Glendale Community College » Psychology » Psychology 106 – Developmental Psychology » Summer 2021 » Module 6 Exam

 B They rarely had sexual intercourse.

-C They had sexual intercourse, but less frequently than emerging adults.
+C They rarely had sexual intercourse, but were very interested in sexuality.

 D They had sexual intercourse as frequently as emerging adults did.